15 best luxury hotels in Iceland

 The property has a strong focus on environmental responsibility.
 It takes great care to preserve natural resources like water, building materials and energy.

 All while delivering superb service and impressive amenities.
-A wealth of activities in the area mean guests will never be bored.
+Plus, a wealth of activities in the area mean guests will never be bored.

 Most never tire of watching the spectacular natural displays offered by both the Great Geyser and Strokkur, as they shoot a spume of water many metres into the air.